femelo/framebuffer-browser/debian/README.md

 * x86_64
 * i386

-# What are the executable of the problem ?
+# What are the executable of the program ?

 ```
 fbrowser